 The School maintains six field stations in the Bristol Bay region of Alaska.
 Two field camps are located at Lake Iliamna (Iliamna, Porcupine Island), one at Chignik Lake, and three on the Wood River Lakes (Aleknagik, Nerka, Kulik).
 Each field station features cabins, boats, laboratory space, and equipment to support research activities.
 The stations are occupied primarily during summer months in support of various types of studies on salmon and their ecosystems.
-See the Alaska Salmon Program for further information (additional information for each of the three major sites may be obtained at the UW Office of Research Field Stations site).
+See the Alaska Salmon Program for further information.

 SAFS also maintains a small shellfish research laboratory on Puget Sound at Manchester, Washington, in facilities provided by the National Marine Fisheries Service.
 At this facility, the School is conducting studies on oysters, clams, and mussels to provide information and assistance to the rapidly developing shellfish aquaculture industry in the Pacific Northwest.